PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `446 passed in 27.35s`; dynamic-rank-one result staging extends it to `447 passed in 27.34s`; and broadcast reconciliation staging extends it to `451 passed in 27.03s`.
-The SE/FC/Gather reconciliation checkpoint extends the current focused branch gate to `463 passed in 27.00s`.
+The SE/FC/Gather reconciliation checkpoint extends the focused branch gate to `463 passed in 27.00s`; placeholder-MatMul staging extends it to `464 passed in 26.93s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new